jpfairbanks/hpc6220/doc/writeup.md

 Inner Product
 -------------

-This problem is interesting because we increase the flop to mop ratio, which should be helpful for achieving scalability.
+This task is interesting because we increase the work to data accesses ratio, which should be helpful for achieving scalability.

-This code allows us to compare how small differences in Python code might produce large differences in the execution.
+There are two obvious ways to write an inner product in Python.
+The Pythonic approach is to use a comprehension to make the iteration implicit.
+When creating this comprehension, we can choose a list or generator form.
+Syntactically these are almost identical.
+This code perturbation allows us to compare how small differences in Python code might produce large differences in the execution.
-Here is a minimal code for inner product in python
+Here is a minimal code for an inner product in python

 ~~~~ {#naiveippy .python .numberLines startFrom="1"}
 def inner_product(arg):